-The Legal Innovation & Technology Lab's Spot API Beta
+The Legal Innovation & Technology Lab's Spot API

-@ Suffolk Law School - Spotter Updated: 2019-07-29
+@ Suffolk Law School - Spot Version: 2022-05-21 (Build 10)

 Spot builds upon data from the Learned Hands online game, a partnership between the LIT Lab and Stanford's Legal Design Lab.
 Learned Hands aims to crowdsource the labeling of laypeople's legal questions for the training of machine learning (ML) classifiers/issue spotters.
 Currently, this labeling is limited to publicly available historic questions from the r/legaladvice forum on Reddit.
 See Stanford and Suffolk Create Game to Help Drive Access to Justice.
 You can find copies of this data and learn more about how it is compiled on our data page.

 Developers are encouraged to consider their use case carefully when deciding how to incorporate end user input regarding the remembering of texts.
 For most cases it will be prudent to have the end user either opt in or opt out.
 Only in very limited cases is it appropriate to hard code a universal selection.
 You can find a discussion on how best to contribute data, along with more information about the process on our data page.

 See Spot; See Spot Run: Using ML to Spot Fact Patterns